fiacredev/fiacredev/README.md

-## Hi there 👋# 👨‍💻 Hello, I'm [Your Name]!
+## Hi there 👋# 👨‍💻 Hello, I'm Fiacre Dev!

 Welcome to my GitHub profile!
 I'm an intermediate software developer passionate about building scalable, efficient, and user-friendly applications.
 I enjoy learning new technologies, contributing to open-source, and solving complex problems with clean code.

 ## 🚀 About Me

-- 🔭 I’m currently working on [mention your current project or area of focus].
+- 🔭 I’m currently working on issue tracker in Next Js.
-- 🌱 I’m learning [mention new technologies you're exploring, e.g., AI, cloud, etc.].
+- 🌱 I’m learning Dart And Flutter.
 - 👯 I’m looking to collaborate on interesting open-source projects and contribute to the community.
-- 🤔 I’m looking for help with [mention any specific tech or coding problems you're facing].
+- 🤔 I’m looking for help with Developers Who are get Used in game.
-- 💬 Ask me about [mention tech stacks or topics you're knowledgeable in, e.g., JavaScript, Python, React, etc.].
+- 💬 Ask me about JavaScript, Python, React, Tailwind etc.].
-- 📫 How to reach me: [email, LinkedIn, or other contact methods].
+- 📫 How to reach me: fiacredeveloper@gmail.com.
-- ⚡ Fun fact: [a fun personal fact or something unique about you].
+- ⚡ Fun fact: i am musician at the same time with coder.

 ## 🔧 Technologies & Tools

 Here are some of the technologies and tools I use:

-- **Programming Languages**: JavaScript, Python, Java, TypeScript, C++
+- **Programming Languages**: JavaScript, Python, Php, TypeScript, Dart
-- **Web Development**: React, Node.js, Express, HTML5, CSS3
+- **Web Development**: React, Node.js, Express, HTML5, CSS, Tailwind.
-- **Databases**: MongoDB, MySQL, PostgreSQL
+- **Databases**: MongoDB, MySQL.
-- **Version Control**: Git, GitHub, GitLab
+- **Version Control**: Git, GitHub.
-- **DevOps & Cloud**: Docker, Kubernetes, AWS, Azure
-- **Other Tools**: VS Code, Postman, Figma, Jira, Firebase
+- **Other Tools**: VS Code, Postman.

 ## 📈 GitHub Stats